Kull of Atlantis

-Kull of Atlantis or Kull the Conqueror is a fictional character created by writer Robert E. Howard.
-The character was more introspective than Howard's subsequent creation, Conan the Barbarian, whose first appearance was in a re-write of a rejected Kull story.
+Kull of Atlantis or Kull the Conqueror is a fictional character created by American writer Robert E. Howard.
+The character was more introspective than Howard's subsequent creation, Conan the Barbarian, whose first appearance was in a rewritten version of a rejected Kull story.

 His first published appearance was "The Shadow Kingdom" in Weird Tales (August, 1929).
-Kull was portrayed in the 1997 film Kull the Conqueror by "actor" Kevin Sorbo.
+Kull was portrayed in the 1997 film Kull the Conqueror by actor Kevin Sorbo.
 The character has also been featured in comics series published by Marvel Comics, Dark Horse Comics, and Titan Comics.

 Personality and character

 Kull is similar to Conan in many ways.
 He is a fierce warrior, ruthless and courageous on the battlefield, but not tyrannical or cruel.
 He has a strong sense of chivalry and virtue.
 Unlike Conan, Kull is philosophical and brooding.
 He agonizes over decisions that affect the lives of those around him, always looking for the most noble action to take.
 He is uncomfortable with kingship and prefers the life of a general.
 Also unlike Conan, Kull is asexual and aromantic; while capable of recognizing beautiful women as attractive, he has "never been a lover," at least in the original Howard stories.
 Despite this, Kull is always shown to be in favor of allowing lovers to marry regardless of social status or traditional convention.